nghi-truyen/deeppick/README.md

 ```
 Notes:

-- In the data preprocessing, the arrival times in `dataset/raw/label_time.csv` must be sorted in ascending alphabetical order of the file name in the `dataset/raw/data` directory.
+- The csv file `dataset/raw/label_time.csv` must contain three columns: `itp`, `its`, `itray` and its arrival times must be sorted in ascending alphabetical order of the file name in the `dataset/raw/data` directory.